February 2026

 His first artistic inspirations came from rock and pop music in the late 1970s and early 1980s, especially New Wave and New Romantics/Synth Pop.
 Over the years, his artistic influences have included Dali, Escher, Vettriano, Banksy, and Van Gogh, as well as many others.

-As a key member of Yeovil Art Space, Stuart exhibits drawings and paintings there, and also in the Somerset Art Weeks Festival, a well-known, annual, creative event held across the county.
-Stuarts photography has been showcased in Yeovil Art Space’s “Story of Yeovil” Project.
+Stuart was a key member of Yeovil Art Space, with many of his drawings and paintings exhibited there, as well as at the Somerset Open Studios, a well-known, bi-annual, creative event held across the county.
+His photography has been showcased in Yeovil Art Space’s “Story of Yeovil” Project.
 Additionally, a selection of his drawing artwork has been exhibited in the Yeovil Octagon Theatre.
+He has also run beginners drawing and sketching workshops through the Yeovil Art Space Group in Yeovil and The Gugg (formerly known as Guggleton Farm Arts) in Stalbridge, Dorset.
+Over the course of his career in art, Stuart has undertaken countless private and personal drawing commissions, as well as significant mural commissions.
+His commissions have included wildlife, pets, and portraits.

 At home with art in Yeovil

 Yeovil is a small town in the south of Somerset, close to the border with the county of Dorset.
-It lies in the center of the Yeovil Scarplands, a natural region of England, on the River Yeo.
+It lies in the center of the Yeovil Scarplands, a natural area on the River Yeo.

 The name ‘Yeovil’ means ‘town on the river’.
 It was first settled in ancient times on a major Roman route through the West Country and identified in a Saxon charter that dates from 880.
-It was known then as ‘Gifle’, which was derived from old language for “forked river” and formed an earlier name for the River Yeo.
-The Yeo estate was bequeathed in the will of King Alfred the Great to his youngest son, Aethelweard.
+It was known then as ‘Gifle’, which was derived from Saxon language for ‘forked river’, and formed an earlier name for the River Yeo.
+The Yeo Estate was bequeathed in the will of King Alfred the Great to his youngest son, Aethelweard.
 Yeovil was mentioned in the Domesday Book as ‘Givele’ and described as a thriving market community.

 “The art landscape is currently thriving in Yeovil.
 Unfortunately, the town has lacked certain levels of investment over a period of time, but local authorities and people are trying to change things for the better.
 Art has helped bring Yeovil alive again, and hopefully will continue to do so.”